Aging brain: Sex

-Women

-Compared to their male counterparts, women's scores on the Mini Mental State Exam (MMSE) tend to decline at slightly faster rates with age.
+Compared to their male counterparts, women's scores on the mini–mental state examination (MMSE) tend to decline at slightly faster rates with age.
 Males with mild cognitive impairment tend to show more microstructural damage than females with MCI, but seem to have a greater cognitive reserve due to larger absolute brain size and neuronal density.
 As a result, women tend to manifest symptoms of cognitive decline at lower thresholds than men do.
 This effect seems to be moderated by educational attainment - higher education is associated with later diagnosis of mild cognitive impairment as neuropathological load increases.
+Currently there are no known studies to identify a characteristic pattern of cognitive decline with age in transgender people.

 Socioeconomic factors

 Socioeconomic status is the interaction between social and economic factors.
-It has been demonstrated that sociodemographic factors can be used to predict cognitive profiles within older individuals to some extent.
-This may be because families of higher socioeconomic status are equipped to provide their children with resources early on to facilitate cognitive development.
+It has been demonstrated that socio-demographic factors can be used to predict cognitive profiles within older individuals to some extent.
+This may be because families of higher socioeconomic status (SES) are equipped to provide their children with resources early on to facilitate cognitive development.
 For children in families of low SES, relatively small changes in parental income were associated with large changes in brain surface area; these losses were seen in areas associated with language, reading, executive functions, and spatial skills.
 Meanwhile, for children in families of high SES, small changes in parental income were associated with small changes in surface area within these regions.
 With respect to global cortical thickness, low SES children showed a curvilinear decrease in thickness with age while those of high SES demonstrated a steeper linear decline, suggesting that synaptic pruning is more efficient in the latter group.
 This trend was especially evident in the left fusiform and left superior temporal gyri - critical language and literacy supporting areas.

 A study showed that 50+ aged users of the dietary program SNAP "had about 2 fewer years of cognitive aging over a 10-year period compared with non-users" despite it having nearly no conditions for the sustainability and healthiness of the food products purchased with the coupons (or coupon-credits).